top of page

 Cultural depth and storytelling

-The North Island is the cultural heart of New Zealand, with deep Māori heritage, historic sites, and immersive experiences that bring the country’s story to life.
+The North Island is the cultural heart of New Zealand, offering rich Māori heritage, important historical sites, and immersive cultural experiences that help travellers connect more deeply with the country’s identity.

 Geothermal landscapes and natural energy